prestonb-source/olympic_analysis/README.md

 ## Installation <a name="installation"></a>

-This code uses Python versions 3.*.
+This code uses Python version 3.*.<br/>
-The specific libraries required are Pandas and Matplotlib.
+The specific libraries required are:

+1. Pandas
+2. Matplotlib
+3. Numpy
+4. Seaborn

 ## Project Motivation<a name="motivation"></a>

-This project is part of the Udacity Data Science NanoDegree Programme.
+This project is part of the Udacity Data Science Nanodegree Programme.

-Having watched Team GB's performance at the Tokyo 2020 Olympics, I was keen to find out more about my home country's performance in prior events:
+Having watched Team GB's performance at the Tokyo 2020 Olympics, I was keen to find out more about my home country's performance in prior Olympic Games, specifically I wanted to understand:

-1. Q1
-2. Q2
-3. Q3
+Q1.
+Which have been the top 5 most successful Olympics for Team GB?
+Q2.
+Which events have team GB been the most successful in, how has this changed over time?
+Q3.
+How well have women been represented in Team GB vs other countries?

 ## File Descriptions <a name="files"></a>

-1. `notebook.ipynb` contains the code for data reading, wrangling, exploration and visualizations.
+1. `OlympicsNotebook.ipynb` contains the code for data reading, wrangling, exploration and visualizations.
-2. `athlete_events.csv` is the main data source for the project, which contains information about athletes participating in Olympics.
+2. `athlete_events.csv` data source for the project, contains data in on all atheletes participating in the modern olympic games
 3. `events.csv` manually populated file to class events as ethier indvidual or team events, necessary for getting accurate medal counts.